Infections of the Penis and Vagina

 If you have had unprotected sex, even without resulting symptoms, it is still recommended that you get tested to insure that a serious vagina infection like that of chlamydia are avoided.
 These more serious bacterial vaginosis infections can go on to cause more serious health issues.
 If you are feeling an uncomfortable or unusual discharge, there is a possibility that you might have want to get an std test.

-Bacterial Infection Treatment Locations: Blackfriars, Canary Wharf, Holborn, Kings Cross, Liverpool Street, London Bridge, Oxford Street, Paddington, Victoria and Waterloo.
+Bacterial Infection Treatment Locations: Barbican, Blackfriars, Canary Wharf, Holborn, Kings Cross, Liverpool Street, London Bridge, Oxford Street, Old Street, Paddington, Victoria and Waterloo.